In this article, we’ll provide you with eight useful, actionable tips for growing your small business

 Appealing to your existing customers with discounts, deals, and rewards is excellent for growth, and good for your budget, too.
 On average, it costs five times more to acquire a new customer that it does to retain a returning one.

-We spoke with Peter Gbedemah, a computer scientist and telecoms entrepreneur, about the importance of customer retention, and how best to approach it from a business perspective.
+We spoke with Peter Gbedemah, a digital marketing entrepreneur, about the importance of customer retention, and how best to approach it from a business perspective.
 He said:

 “Generating long-lasting customer loyalty comes from establishing and maintaining a strong line of communication.
 Taking on board any feedback customers might have, and investing resources to really understand the customers’ wants and needs, will set you apart from your competitors.
 This not only helps to foster customer loyalty, but ultimately, it keeps you focussed on supplying products and services that the market has a genuine interest in.”